madzno/js-230/lesson_5/guess-a-word/javascripts/pedac.md

 - game over mesasage = 'Sorry!
 You're out of guesses'
 - get the replay link using getElementbyId('replay');
 - using classList, add the class ('visible');
+- unbind the 'keyup' event using removeEventListener (make sure all of the argumetns match)

 ## Click event for the replay link
 - 'click' on replay link  (may need to be in the 'DOMContentLoaded' listner)
+- prevent default
 - new game constructor is called
-- class 'visible' is removed from the replay link
-- className of 'apples' div is reset to ''
-- content of the message paragraph is set to ''
-- remove all the spans from the guesses' div

 ## this.outputGuess(letter) method
 - get the guesses' div , id 'guesses'